pivotal-cf/docs-pks/tag-clusters.hbs.md

 * The maximum number of custom tags you can apply to a cluster is 10 less than the maximum number of tags supported by your IaaS.
     * For example: Azure limits tagging to a maximum of 50 tags per entity.
-Therefore, if your Tanzu Kubernetes Grid Integrated Edition environment is hosted on Azure, apply fewer than 40 custom tags to your clusters.
+Therefore, if your {{  vars.product }} environment is hosted on Azure, apply fewer than 40 custom tags to your clusters.

 * You cannot set or change BOSH system-level tags using the TKGI CLI.